Help us improve your experience.

 9. Create a new default file at PXE menu.

-The router boots from the PXE server and installs the image on both the SSDs.
+The firewall boots from the PXE bootserver and installs the image on both the SSDs.

-If the device fails to reboot, you can use the USB disk installation option.
-However, after using USB disk installation, if the router fails to reboot or is not accessible, follow these steps on the console:
+If the device fails to reboot, you can install the software by using the USB disk.
+However, if the firewall fails to reboot or is inaccessible after you use this method, perform these steps using the console connection:

 1. Reboot or power on the device

-4. Select save and exit or click F4 to start PXE boot.
+4. Click save and exit or press F4 to start PXE boot.

 5. Select the menu from the screen and click Enter to reboot the device.

-7. Select save and exit or click F4.
+7. Click save and exit or press F4 to start PXE boot.

-8. In operational mode, verify that the upgrade is successful.
+8. From operational mode, verify that the upgrade is successful.
 If you have upgraded the version of the device to an SRX4100, the new version of the device is srx4100.

 Juniper Networks does not support using the request system software rollback command to revert to the previously installed software version.